 Quick install guide¶

-Being a Python Web framework, Django requires Python.
-It works with Python 2.7, 3.2, 3.3, or 3.4.
-All these versions of Python include a lightweight database called SQLite so you won’t need to set up a database just yet.
+Being a Python web framework, Django requires Python.
+See What Python version can I use with Django? for details.
+Python includes a lightweight database called SQLite so you won’t need to set up a database just yet.

 Set up a database¶

 This step is only necessary if you’d like to work with a “large” database engine like PostgreSQL, MariaDB, MySQL, or Oracle.
 To install such a database, consult the database installation information.

 - Install an official release.
 This is the best approach for most users.

 - Install a version of Django provided by your operating system distribution.